GWMWater eyes future as ‘digital utility’

-A focus on customer service outcomes at GWMWater — the Grampians Wimmera Mallee Water Corporation — has been underpinned the organisation’s investment in a unified enterprise platform that can deliver a single source of truth for key data, as well as an emphasis on eliminating manual processes at the utility.
+A focus on customer service outcomes at GWMWater — the Grampians Wimmera Mallee Water Corporation — has been underpinned by the organisation’s investment in a unified enterprise software suite that can deliver a single source of truth for key data, as well as an emphasis on eliminating manual processes at the utility.

 At the same time, the investment in technology by the organisation has meant it is able to offer data-driven services to its 72,000 customers.
 “We’re positioning ourselves around being a digital utility,” explained GWMWater’s managing director, Mark Williams.